 Don’t just take my word for it, though.
 Go ahead and call your local dealerships to get the price of a new key.
 Very quickly, you will see how different the costs actually are.

 When you go to a dealership, you must make sure they have the expertise to work with your make and model.
 Most dealerships only provide keys to the makes and models that are sold on site.

-However, the locksmith is willing to work with all cars.
-It doesn’t matter if you have a brand-new American vehicle or an older import, the locksmith has the equipment to replace and duplicate any of the manufacturer’s keys.
-However, locksmiths can’t do the programming for some modern vehicles and in this case, you may need to go to the dealer instead.
+However, a locksmith is going to be willing to work with all cars.
+It doesn’t matter if you have a brand-new American vehicle or an older import, locksmiths have the equipment to replace and duplicate any of the manufacturer’s keys.
+However, locksmiths can’t do the programming for some modern vehicles, and in this case, you may need to go to the dealer instead.